 Remove the four screws that hold the control panel retainer in place, then lift the white lugs over the black lugs in the dash.

 Then do the other side.
 If you’ve got air conditioning, the recirculation switch will foul the centre vent duct.
-Fortunately, the centre vent duct is incredibly pliable, so the switch will pass with some gentle force.
+Fortunately, the centre vent duct is incredibly pliable so that the switch will pass with some gentle force.

 To get the retainer to roll forward, you’ll need to remove the brown plug.
 This plug supplies the blower and is often forgotten when reassembling!